taxjar/taxjar-woocommerce-plugin/readme.txt

 1. TaxJar for WooCommerce Plugin Settings

 == Changelog ==
+= 1.2.1 (2016-06-27) =
+* Fix bug causing sales tax to not be calculated when shipping is disabled
+* Pass home_url rather than site_url when linking to TaxJar

 = 1.2.0 (2016-01-19) =
 * Changes for WooCommerce 2.5 compatibility around transients